Used (2002) Nissan Silvia S | Rare vehicle

 Expensive

-Are you thinking of purchasing a used sports car?
-Then the Nissan Silvia is a great choice.
-AutoUncle showcases a total of 3 cars sourced from various dealership websites and online marketplaces.
+Are you thinking of buying a pre-owned sports car?
+The Nissan Silvia is a great pick.
+AutoUncle present 1 options gathered from numerous dealership websites and online marketplaces.

-As you examine the price of a used Nissan Silvia, it's necessary to compare vehicles with identical engines and equipment.
-Otherwise, you might draw an inaccurate conclusion about which car to buy.
+When examining the market value of a used Nissan Silvia, it's imperative to examine vehicles sharing identical trim level.
+Otherwise, you might draw an inaccurate conclusion about which car to purchase.

 The number one fuel selection for the Nissan Silvia is petrol.

-If you mostly drive short trips, electric cars, plug-in hybrids or petrol cars may be relevant.
-For longer daily commutes, a modern electric car is often suitable - especially if you can charge at home or at work.
+If you drive mostly short distances, range is not crucial - so electric, plug-in or petrol are obvious choices.
+For daily long journeys, electric cars make the most sense if you can charge easily.
+If you have a daily commute over longer distances, a modern electric car can be a great choice - especially if you have access to charging at home or at work.
 For very long daily driving without charging options, a diesel car can still be relevant.
-Be aware that in several countries, diesel engines that emit high levels of pollutants are barred from urban areas.
+Remember that in some places, high-emission diesel engines are not allowed in urban areas.

 On AutoUncle, the Nissan Silvia is exclusively offered in the coupe body style.
-As a body type, the coupe prioritises style and sporty driving.
-This body type usually has a tighter and stronger chassis than a sedan or an SUV, and the model is well-suited to people without children and others who travel light.
-Coupes tend to be more expensive than their sedan or hatchback sister models.
+Style and sporty driving take centre stage in a coupe, and this body type tends to have a tighter and stronger chassis than, for example, a sedan or an SUV.
+The model is best suited for people without children and others who travel light.
+It is usually more expensive than equivalent sedan or hatchback sister models.

-The Nissan Silvia has several competing cars from the same segment.
+The Nissan Silvia has various competitors from the same segment.

-Didn't find an electric car to your liking?
-Explore our entire assortment of electric cars here.
+Still struggling to find an electric car that fits your taste?
+Browse our full range of electric cars here.